Exscientia/physicsml/docs/source/pages/tutorials/gdb9_uncertainty.md

   name: python3
 ---

-# QM9 training
+# QM9 with uncertainty

-In this tutorial we provide a simple example of training the ANI model on the QM9 dataset.
+In this tutorial we provide an example of training a model with uncertainty on the QM9 dataset.
+To do this, we will use a model that supports uncertainty prediction, ``ensemble_ani_model``.
+For more information on which models support uncertainty, check out the [models page](../models/intro.md).
 We require the ``rdkit`` package, so make sure to ``pip install 'physicsml[rdkit]'`` to follow along!

 ## Loading the QM9 dataset

 First, let's load the QM9 dataset and select 1000 random datapoints for this example.
 For more information on the loading and using dataset, see the ``molflux`` documentation (TODO: LINK).

 ```{code-cell} ipython3
 import numpy as np